1. ENTERING THE INDEPENDENT SCHOOL MOCK TRIAL COMPETITION

 The Mock Trials team at Young Citizens is available throughout the process with phone or email assistance to provide support from the application stage, preparation and post-trial queries.

-We are unable to provide support for travel and accommodation to any heats, including regional and the National Final.
+We are unable to provide support for travel and accommodation to any heats.
 Please ensure that you have considered the cost implications of entering the competition before applying.

 12. HEAT DAY: WHAT HAPPENS?